Introduction

 NOTE: ALWAYS FOLLOW LABEL INSTRUCTIONS.
 The information provided here is based on product labels at the time of writing.
 If there is any discrepancy between the label and the information below, follow label instructions.
 The current label for any given product is "the law" regarding its application.

-glufosinate-ammonium (Rely 280): PHI 9d, REI 12h.
+- glufosinate-ammonium (Rely 280): PHI 9d, REI 12h.
 NOT for seed.
 Apply 21 fl oz/A at the beginning of natural senescence of potato vines.
 Do not split this application or apply more than one application per harvest.
 Potato varieties with heavy or dense vines may require an application of another desiccation product to complete vine desiccation.
 Thorough coverage of the potato vines to be desiccated is essential.
 Use a sufficient volume of water (20 to 100 gpa) to obtain a thorough coverage of the potato vines.
 Vary the gallons of water per acre and the spray pressure as indicated by the density of the potato vines to assure thorough spray coverage.
 Increase the spray volume to at least 30 gallons of water per acre when the potato vine canopy is dense or under cool and dry conditions.
 Apply with the spray boom as low as possible to achieve thorough coverage of the potato vines for best control and to minimize drift potential.
+Do not make more than one application per year and do not exceed 21 fl oz/A per application.
+Not for use on potatoes grown for seed.

 Harvest

 Premature harvesting can result in reduced yields and lower specific gravity.
-On the other hand, if harvesting is delayed too long, field frost and diseases can cause serious losses.
+On the other hand, if harvesting is delayed too long, frost and diseases can cause serious losses.
 Proper operation of the harvesting equipment and careful handling can reduce the amount of damage from bruising.
 Potatoes should not be allowed to fall more than 4-6" and all equipment surfaces should be padded.
+The ideal temperature during harvest is 60-70ºF.
 If potatoes are harvested at temperatures below 55ºF, considerable bruising is likely to occur.
 If tubers are harvested during hot weather (above 80ºF) and they cool off slowly, the likelihood of storage rot is increased.
-The ideal temperature during harvest is 60-70ºF.
 Information on bruise testing is available from the University of Maine Cooperative Extension.

 Storage